 The 1970s were a bad time for American politics, but a great time for Hollywood movies about American politics.
 One of the best was All the President's Men, showing how two dogged newspaper reporters exposed the Watergate cover-up and eventually brought about Richard Nixon's resignation.
-Forty years later, we're still feeling the effects of Watergate, and movies are still being influenced by All the President's Men (see this year’s Best Picture, Spotlight, for example).
+More than 40 years later, we're still feeling the effects of Watergate, and movies are still being influenced by All the President's Men.
 Here are some behind-the-scenes details that we found while combing through the public record.

 1. ROBERT REDFORD DIDN'T JUST SHAPE THE MOVIE, HE SHAPED THE BOOK IT WAS BASED ON.

 The biggest movie star in the world contacted The Washington Post reporters Bob Woodward and Carl Bernstein in October 1972, when the Watergate story was still unfolding, to express his personal interest in it.
 The reporters didn't have time to take meetings with Hollywood types at the time, but Redford said something that stuck with them.
 He told them that the most interesting way to tell the story would not be to simply reveal all the information they uncovered, but to lay it out piece by piece, in the order they uncovered it—to make the story a procedural, in other words, like a detective story.